Rob Andrews: Alleged misuse of campaign funds

-CREW filed another compliant with the FEC on November 30, 2011 based on The Star-Ledger's article.
+CREW filed another compliant with the FEC on November 30, 2011, based on The Star-Ledger's article.
 Andrews described the complaint as "baseless" and stated, "The campaign has fully complied with all laws with respect to the proper expenditure and disclosure of campaign funds.
-All personal aspects of any expenditures or activities have always been paid in full from our family’s personal funds."
-The Associated Press elaborated on March 28, 2012 that Andrews's 18 trips to California from 2007 to 2012 resulted in over $97,000 of campaign expenses and $260,000 of donations, short of the 3:1 ratio of donations to expenses that is expected from political fundraising trips.
+All personal aspects of any expenditures or activities have always been paid in full from our family's personal funds."
+The Associated Press elaborated on March 28, 2012, that Andrews's 18 trips to California from 2007 to 2012 resulted in over $97,000 of campaign expenses and $260,000 of donations, short of the 3:1 ratio of donations to expenses that is expected from political fundraising trips.

 The United States House Committee on Ethics started researching the complaint on July 17, 2012, and decided on August 31 that it would proceed with an investigation.
 On March 19, 2013, the Committee declared that a special panel would examine whether Andrews's travel expenses from the Edinburgh and California trips complied with campaign finance laws.
 Andrews resigned from Congress on February 4, 2014.
 He said that the campaign finance probe had "no role at all" in his resignation, and that he was departing for a position at the Dilworth Paxson law firm.
-The FEC dismissed the complaint on June 3, 2014 with "prosecutorial discretion", noting that Andrews reimbursed his campaign for the Edinburgh trip before he received the complaint, and that any violations in the California trips were "relatively small".
+The FEC dismissed the complaint on June 3, 2014, with "prosecutorial discretion", noting that Andrews reimbursed his campaign for the Edinburgh trip before he received the complaint, and that any violations in the California trips were "relatively small".

-In February 2014, Andrews resigned from his position in the middle of his term, while being investigated by the United States House Committee on Ethics for alleged violations related to his use of campaign funds for personal expenses.
-Andrews stated it was to take a job with a law firm in Philadelphia.
 The complaint was dismissed in June 2014.

 Other political activities

 In 1997, Andrews ran for Governor of New Jersey.
 In the Democratic primary, he was defeated 40%–37%, a margin of 9,993 votes, by State Senator Jim McGreevey.

 Andrews was a candidate for the Democratic nomination in the 2008 U.S. Senate election.
-Andrews lost to incumbent Lautenberg, but subsequently won re-election to his House seat, with Andrews "received more votes in November 2008 than anyone ever elected to the U.S. House in New Jersey, breaking his own record."
+Andrews lost to incumbent Frank Lautenberg, but subsequently won re-election to his House seat, with Andrews "[receiving] more votes in November 2008 than anyone ever elected to the U.S. House in New Jersey, breaking his own record."

 Personal life

 Andrews is married and has two daughters.
+He is an Episcopalian.